I have refrained from writing this article for two months because:

 I basically tried everything you can think of – changing my routine, going to gym, not using my phone too late, taking over-the-counter sleeping meds, using natural remedies, getting earplugs… The list goes on and on.
 When that didn’t work, I tried attacking it with logic.
 I started reading article after article about insomnia, trying to find a solution.
 I can tell you everything under the sun about sleep hygiene, melatonin and Cognitive Behavioral Therapy for Insomnia.

 I decided to speak to my GP about it and I was put on a sleeping tablet called Dormonoct.
 It went well for a week and a half, and then I was back to square one again.
-Only this time the anxiety was worse, because – let me put this truthfully – I realised I was completely and utterly fucked.

 If a sleeping tablet can’t make me sleep, then what will?